 The more sellers who embrace this idea, the better everyone's bottom lines will be.

-Price matching strategy: Summing it up
+Price matching strategy: The bottom line

 Price matching may not be something you rely on every day.
 But when it comes to your Amazon dominance, it’s a strategy you surely want to have ready for special situations.

 Use it to test how competitive Amazon is willing to get for the Buy Box.

 Use it to get slow-movers out of your inventory.